 - Heat the olive oil in a medium skillet over medium-high heat.

 - Add the onions to the pan and sauté until they begin to brown, 5 to 7 minutes.

 - Stir in the water and scrape up any brown tidbits from the bottom of the pan.

 - Turn the heat to low and cook for 30 to 35 minutes, occasionally stirring, until the onions are golden brown.
 If the pan looks too dry, add a tablespoon of water.

 - Let cool completely.

-- In a medium bowl, combine the cream cheese, mayonnaise, sour cream, Worcestershire, garlic salt, onion powder, and the pepper.
+- In a medium bowl, combine the cream cheese, mayonnaise, sour cream, Worcestershire, garlic salt, onion powder, and pepper.